briansworth/dev/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

 <p>
   To accomplish this, we can leverage the DirectoryServices .Net namespace.
   If you haven't explored what you can do with this, you are missing out.
-  I will primarily be using the DirectoryEntry object type as you will see.
+  I will primarily be using the DirectoryEntry object as you will see.
 </p>

 ```powershell